11 Best Construction Scheduling Software Reviewed [2026 Edition]

 • High entry cost: £690/month is a steep upfront investment, especially for small-to-mid firms evaluating ROI against more modular or entry-level systems.

 • Lack of customization: Some users may find that the platform has limited customization options for setting up their company processes.
-This means that the platform may not be able to fully accommodate the unique needs and preferences of a particular organization, potentially leading to workarounds or inefficiencies in their workflow.
+This means that the platform may not be able to fully accommodate the unique needs and preferences of a particular organization.

-• Limited functionality in document/invoice workflows: This suggests lacking auto-send or proof-of-delivery features, which some users feel would improve client communication and administrative automation.
+• Limited functionality in document/invoice workflows: It lacks auto-send or proof-of-delivery features.

 Pricing